Under Contract vs. Pending Home Sale: What's The Difference?

 What is Under Contract?

-A house is deemed under contract after the home seller has agreed to the potential buyer’s purchase offer.1 This is a legally binding agreement that covers particulars about the sale and the actions each party has consented to perform.
+So, what does under contract mean?
+A house is deemed active under contract after the home seller has agreed to the potential buyer’s purchase offer.1 This is a legally binding agreement that covers particulars about the sale and the actions each party has consented to perform.

 These specifics include: